KCool/drlnd_navigation/report.md

 ### Improvements
 Further improvements could be:
- - Try other DQN approaches (Double DQN, Dueling Networks, Rainbow)
+ - Try other DQN approaches (Double DQN, Dueling Networks, Rainbow) or some Policy Gradient Method
- - Try learning from Pixels (DQN or some Policy Gradient Method)
+ - Try learning from Pixels
  - Do a more systematic hyperparameter tuning (loss fct and optimizer included)